pingcap/tidb/docs/design/2022-08-15-ddl-as-service.md

 #### GC

 Every tidb-server will update the key `/tidb/server/minstartts/{ddl_id}` with their min start ts of all running transactions.
 If a DDL owner is running in DDL service cluster, it should also update this key to avoid some records is deleted by mistake.

+#### System Variables

+In this design, DDL owners from multiple clusters will be running in one tidb-server process.
+One problem is that which configuration should we use in DDL owner?
+For system variables, there are 4 scopes: "none", "global", "instance" and "session", we can talk about them separately.

+The variables with scope "none" and "instance" store their values in static fields, so different DDL owners in the same tidb-server process will get the same value.
+But it is safe for their semantics.

+The variables with scope "session" store their values in a session context, so different DDL owners will get the value from the different `sessionctx.Context` objects.
+Notice that a new created `sessionctx.Context` should inherit the domain's global value if a variable also has "global" scope, so we need to keep sync with global value changes like what `LoadSysVarCacheLoop` do.

+Some variables which are defined with only one scope "global" store the values in static fields.
+This may cause a problem that when the DDL owner of registered cluster want to read these variables, they may get the values from other domain by mistake.
+For these variables, we should avoid storing the value in static fields by moving them to `variable.SessionVars` in `sessionctx.Context`.